-With its glorious landscapes and laid-back vibes, Sedona is perfect to explore nature or browse some art.
-Here are the best things to do in Sedona, Arizona.
+With its glorious landscapes and new age vibes, Sedona is perfect to explore nature or browse art.
+Here are the best things to do in Sedona.

 Sedona’s majestic landscape holds sites sacred to the Native Americans.
-The Yavapai and Apache tribes lived in the area until they were forced onto a reservation in 1876.
+The Yavapai and Apache tribes lived in the area before they were forced onto a reservation in 1876.

 Today the city pulls in enthusiasts of the New Age spiritual movement who still believe in the healing powers of its red earth.